The CIX VFR Club

 Correcting Errors

 Sometimes, for reasons outside a member's control, a flight cannot be completed online, such as when the software misbehaves.
 In such cases, the Membership Secretary, at his sole discretion, may permit entry of an additional PIREP to secure the award.
-This applies in particular but not exclusively where there is strong evidence from other members, or VATSIM records, that the flight took place.
+This applies in particular but not exclusively where there is strong evidence from other members, or VATSIM or IVAO records, that the flight took place.